-Criteria JORC Code Explanation Commentary assaying The use of twinned holes.
-None of the drillholes in this report is twinned.
-Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
+Criteria JORC Code Explanation Commentary Verification of sampling and The use of twinned holes.
+None of the drillholes in this report is twinned. assaying Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Primary data are captured on field tough book laptops using LogchiefTM Software.
 The software has validation routines and data is then imported into a secure central database.
 Discuss any adjustment to assay data.
 The primary data is always kept and is never replaced by adjusted or interpreted data.
 Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Sandfire Survey team undertakes survey works under the guidelines of best industry practice.
-All drill college are accurately surveyed using RTK CRS system within 1/2.
-All drill collars are accurately surveyed using RTK GPS system within +/- 50mm of accuracy (X,Y,Z).
+All drill collars are accurately surveyed using RTK GPS system within +/-50mm of accuracy (X,Y,Z).
 Downhole survey completed by gyroscopic downhole methods at regular intervals.
 Specification of the grid system used.
-Coordinate and azimuth are reported in MGA 94 Zone 50.
-Quality and adequacy of topographic control.
+Coordinate and azimuth are reported in MGA 94 Zone 50. • Quality and adequacy of topographic control.
 Topographic control was established LiDar laser imagery technology.
-Data spacing and distribution Data spacing for reporting of Exploration Results. • Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
+Data spacing and distribution Data spacing for reporting of Exploration Results.
+Drill spacing is currently defined by geological criteria regarded as appropriate to determine the extents of mineralisation.
+This is nominally a 80m by 80m spacing.
+Spacing is shown by in the accompanying tables and collar plans Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Drilling is preliminary in its spacing and distribution and is not sufficient to at this stageto support Mineral Resources or Ore Reserves Whether sample compositing has been applied.
 No sample compositing have been applied to the Exploration Results.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 The drillhole may not necessarily be perpendicular to the orientation on the intersected mineralisation.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 No significant orientation based sampling bias is known at this time.
-The drillholes may not neccessarily be perpendicular to the orientation of the intersected minerlisation.
+The drillholes may not neccesarily be perpendicular to the orientation of the intersected minerlisation.
 All reported intervals are downhole intervals not true widths.
 This will be established with additional drilling